scalableinternetservices/ucsb_website/project.md

   configurations, with the medium--large dataset.
 * Test using Tsung, measure, and document.

-#### Sprint 6: November 9, 2016 -- November 16, 2016
+#### Sprint 7: November 16, 2017 -- November 23, 2017
 * Conduct a retrospective on how the last sprint went and how you can improve.
 * Decide on a sprint commitment.
 * Implement stories from the current sprint.
 Only polish is appropriate at this point.
+* By the end of this sprint your project should be feature complete.
 * Create a medium--large dataset (~10,000+ records) using database seeds.
 * Test (and document) the effects of horizontal scaling on your application with the critical path xml file.

-#### Sprint 7: November 16, 2016 -- November 23, 2016
+#### Sprint 8: November 23, 2017 -- November 30, 2017 (No lab on the 23rd)
 * Conduct a retrospective on how the last sprint went and how you can improve.
-* Decide on a sprint commitment.
-* Implement stories from the current sprint.
-Only polish is appropriate at this point.
-* By the end of this sprint your project should be feature complete.
 * Create a large dataset (more than 100,000 records).
 * Inspect and optimize the way your application is interacting with the database.
 If necessary, write custom sql to optimize.
+* Implement server-side caching (if you haven't already)
+* Deploy your caching optimizations on a simple load-balanced configuration, with the large dataset, both with and without memcache.
 * Continue testing using Tsung, measure, and document.
 * How many users can you handle?

-#### Sprint 8: November 23, 2016 -- November 30, 2016 (No lab on the 23rd)
+#### Sprint 9: November 30, 2017 -- December 7, 2017
 * Conduct a retrospective on how the last sprint went and how you can improve.
 * If appropriate, create as large of a dataset as possible.
 How big can it be?
-* Implement server-side caching (if you haven't already)
-* Deploy your caching optimizations on a simple load-balanced configuration, with the large dataset, both with and without memcache.
 * Continue testing using Tsung, measure, and document.
 * How many users can you handle?

-#### Sprint 9: November 30, 2016 -- December 5, 2016 (Monday)
-* Conduct a retrospective on how the last sprint went and how you can improve.
-* Complete the project write-up (due Thursday, December 1).
+* Complete the project write-up (due Tuesday, December 5).
-* Prepare final presentation (present Monday, December 5).
+* Prepare final presentation (present Thursday, December 7).